cheddatech/CheddaBoards-Godot/README.md

 Drop in the MainMenu and Leaderboard scenes and you've got a full UI too — profile, rank, achievements, and anti-cheat all work with no further setup.

+> That free tier is possible because CheddaBoards runs on the [Internet Computer](https://internetcomputer.org) — predictable infrastructure costs, so there's no per-player billing to pass on to you.

 ---

 ## What's included